icgood/swim-protocol/docs/intro.rst

       false positives.

    metadata
-      An immutable mapping of key/value :class:`bytes` associated with each :term:`member`.
+      An immutable mapping of key/value strings associated with each :term:`member`.
 New mappings may be assigned, and the latest mapping will always be disseminated across the cluster.